dinkel/docker-openldap/README.md

 Data persistence
 ----------------

-The image exposes one directory (`VOLUME ["/var/lib/ldap"]`).
-It both holds the database and the configuration (which is symlinked in a pretty hacky way - see the `entrypoint.sh` file if interested).
-Please make sure that this directory is saved (in a data-only container or alike) in order to make sure that everything is restored after a new restart of the container.
+The image exposes two directories (`VOLUME ["/etc/ldap", "/var/lib/ldap"]`).
+The first holds the "static" configurationm while the second holds the actual database.
+Please make sure that these two directories are saved (in a data-only container or alike) in order to make sure that everything is restored after a restart of the container.